 Beautiful views of Playa Principal

-Puerto Angelito is one of my favorite beaches and definitely not to be missed on your list of things to do in Puerto Escondido!
-Featuring a small idyllic cove filled with a few fishing boats, a dozen beach bars and calm waters making it the perfect location for a day of beach bumming, swimming and snorkeling!
+Puerto Angelito is one of my favorite beaches and definitely not to be missed!
+Featuring a small idyllic cove filled with a few fishing boats, a dozen beach bars, and calm waters making it the perfect location for a day of beach bumming, swimming, and snorkeling!

 There are a number of boat operators offering tours up and down the coastline and to other nearby beaches for around 150 MXN per person and also banana boat rides for 80 MXN per person.
 So if you’re up for a fun-fuelled adventure, this is the perfect opportunity to get your fix!